 Managing subprocessor relationships

-Start with a comprehensive inventory of all your subprocessors.
-Many companies discover they have more subprocessor relationships than they realized when they actually map out all their vendor relationships and data flows.
+Start with a comprehensive inventory of all your subprocessors, supported by appropriate GDPR compliance tools.
+Many organizations discover they have more subprocessor relationships than they realized when they actually map out all their vendor relationships and data flows, including the specific units or physical locations where data is processed.

 Document everything.
 Keep records of your due diligence activities, contract negotiations, security assessments, and any incidents or issues that arise.
 Supervisory authorities may request this documentation during investigations.